karlch/t.sh/readme.md

 To completely change the text of one task run `t c $tasknum the new text`.

     $ t c 3 Learn how to use latex beamer
+    Keep current date?
+[Yn] y                                                                               ~ >> t c 2 Come back to mars early!
+    $ t c 2 Come back to mars early!
+    Keep current date?
+[Yn] n
+    Enter day, month and year in two digit format.
+    Day: 04  Month: 02  Year: 18
     $ t
     Tasks in demolist
     ────────────────────────────────────────────────────────────────────────────────
     1) Visit the restaurant at the end of the universe
-    2) Come back to earth (04-02-42)
+    2) Come back to mars early!
+(04-02-18)
     3) Learn how to use latex beamer  (14-07-17)
     $

-As you can see the entered date is preserved.
+As you can see the entered date can be preserved or changed.

 **Substitute string in task**